A Warm Welcome to The Waterside Churches

 2. Serving our parishes:

-We have three churches with vibrant and active congregations engaged with their wider communities by way of lunch clubs, coffee mornings, film and holiday clubs for the young, Brownies/Guides and much more.
+We have three churches with vibrant and active congregations engaged with their wider communities by way of lunch clubs, coffee mornings, a breakfast group, film and other activities for the young.

 With increasingly elderly and diminishing congregations we are conscious of our need to embrace all age groups in our ministry and to provide a witness to the children and young families in our parishes.

-Weddings, funerals and baptisms introduce many members of the communities to our churches, often for the first time.
+Weddings, funerals, baptisms nd confirmations introduce many members of the communities to our churches, often for the first time.
 We plan to give more formal support and follow-up to these events and, with the greater expertise and experience within the three churches, provide a possible signposting service to other agencies when needed.

 3. Reaching out to others:

-We support the wider mission of the church in Cornwall and beyond with prayerful interest and practical support for local and international charities, such as for example, St. Petrocs, Send a Cow and Pearl of Africa.
+We support the wider mission of the church in Cornwall and beyond with prayerful interest and practical support for local and international charities, such as for example, St. Petrocs, Send a Cow, Pearl of Africa, The Air Ambulance, Shelterbox, Little Harbour Hospice for children and many more..

 Working together we can provide a sharper focus and wider resource to this outreach work.